hunterf2278/sep10-freedom-project/blog/entry03.md

 ## Summary:
-I look forward to continuing to work on my Freedom project and finally creting my own website.
-Now that I have finished all of my research and content, its finally time to work on making and designing a website, i'm super excited.
+I look forward to continuing to work on my Freedom project and now that I have finally finished all of my research and content, it's time to work on making and designing my own website.
+I'm super excited!!
 [Previous](entry02.md) | [Next](entry04.md)

 [Home](../README.md)